 Objects

-Outrun standardizes all data into four universal object types that represent the fundamental building blocks of business data.
+Outrun standardizes all data into core object types that represent the fundamental building blocks of business data.
 These objects enable seamless data synchronization across different systems regardless of their native data formats.

 Rather than forcing complex custom mappings, Outrun uses four standardized objects that represent how businesses naturally think about their data - making integration intuitive and reliable.